-Configuring a Device After Installation
+Configuring an IDE Device After Installation

-After installing a floppy drive, you will need to verify that your PC has correctly identified the new configuration, by viewing the HP Summary Screen.
+After installing any device, you will need to verify that your PC has correctly identified the new configuration, by viewing the HP Summary Screen.
 If the configuration is not correct, run the Setup program to configure the device.
 To enter the Setup program, press F2 during startup.

-A newly installed CD-ROM may require that you install an appropriate device driver.
+IDE drives are automatically detected by the Setup program.
+However, a newly installed device may require that you install an appropriate device driver.
 Refer to your operating system documentation for details.
 You can obtain the latest drivers from HP's Web site at: